Abazigal/iconify/README.md

 Iconify
 =======

-Iconify is a tool written in C which allow to run any command in a simple GTK interface that can be minimize to an icon in the notification bar.
+Iconify is a tool written in C which allow to run any command in a simple GTK interface that can be minimized to an icon in the notification bar.

 ## Usage